Concolic Testing on Individual Fairness of Neural Network Models: Introduction

-This paper presents PyFair, a novel framework for evaluating individual fairness of DNNs using the concolic testing tool PyCT~\citep{chen2021pyct,yu2024constraint}.
-Our research addresses the critical gap in formal fairness guarantees for real-world DNN applications by extending automatic testing techniques to fairness verification.
-Given a DNN model, PyFair employs concolic execution to generate fairness-specific path constraints for the model.
-By systematically exploring these constraints, test inputs that are most relevant to fairness assessment can be identified.
+This paper presents PyFair, a framework for detecting counterfactual unfairness witnesses with respect to protected attributes in DNN classifiers using the concolic testing tool PyCT~\citep{chen2021pyct,yu2024constraint}.
+Given a DNN model, PyFair employs concolic execution to generate path constraints related to fairness.
+By systematically exploring these constraints, PyFair can identify test inputs that are relevant to fairness assessment.
 Although PyCT may be used alongside random sampling to evaluate potential discrimination in a DNN, the absence of detected discrimination generally does not guarantee overall model fairness.
-PyFair strengthens the capabilities of PyCT, enabling a more thorough and systematic exploration of the model's behavior beyond sampling.
-Thanks to our employment of SMT (Satisfiability Modulo Theories) solvers \citep{barbosa2022cvc5}, this exploration is complete when the neural network can be faithfully encoded in an SMT theory.\footnote{For example, DNNs that use ReLU as its activation functions and Softmax in its output layer can be faithfully encoded in the theory of linear real arithmetic for classification tasks.}
+PyFair strengthens the capabilities of PyCT by constructing a dual network that represents paired inputs with shared non-protected attributes and different protected attributes.
+When the classifier decision predicate, input domain constraints, and all relevant network operations are faithfully encoded in an SMT (Satisfiability Modulo Theories) theory~\citep{barbosa2022cvc5}, exhaustive exploration can verify the absence of such witnesses under the encoding.\footnote{For example, ReLU networks with linear threshold or argmax decision predicates can often be encoded in linear arithmetic.
+If a model implementation uses Sigmoid or Softmax, PyFair reasons about the induced classifier decision predicate unless an exact encoding of the numerical operation is explicitly provided.}

-We assess the efficacy of PyFair by evaluating network models studied in the literature \citep{biswas2023fairify,zhang2020white,zhang2021efficient}.
-Our experiments demonstrate that PyFair can effectively identify discriminatory instances in most models, often outperforming existing constraint-based testing tools like Fairify \cite{biswas2023fairify}.
-We also test models improved by bias mitigation techniques such as ADF \citep{zhang2020white} and EIDIG \citep{zhang2021efficient}, showing that PyFair can still detect unfairness in these ``fairer'' models.
-Furthermore, we evaluate PyFair's capability to verify fairness in artificially constructed fair models, revealing both its potential and limitations in handling complex architectures.
-These comprehensive experiments showcase PyFair's effectiveness in both discriminatory instance detection and fairness verification.
+We assess PyFair by evaluating network models studied in the literature \citep{biswas2023fairify,zhang2020white,zhang2021efficient}.
+Our experiments show that PyCT and PyFair identify counterfactual unfairness witnesses with respect to protected attributes in many benchmark models, including cases where Fairify does not report a witness under the reported configuration.
+We also test models improved by bias mitigation techniques such as ADF \citep{zhang2020white} and EIDIG \citep{zhang2021efficient}, showing that PyFair can still detect residual witnesses in these retrained models.
+Finally, we evaluate PyFair on artificially constructed fair models, illustrating both the conditional verification workflow and the scalability limits caused by path explosion and solver cost.